runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

     .ToReactiveProperty();
 ```

-All IObservable instances can become ReactiveProperty.
+All `IObservable` instances can become `ReactiveProperty`.

 ## Validation

-The ReactiveProperty class implements INotifyDataErrorInfo interface.
+The `ReactiveProperty` class implements `INotifyDataErrorInfo` interface.

-### Set custom validation logics
+### Set custom validation logic

-You can set custom validation logic using the SetValidateNotifyError method.
+You can set custom validation logic using the `SetValidateNotifyError` method.

 ```csharp
 var name = new ReactiveProperty<string>()